DeepTaster: Adversarial Perturbation-Based Fingerprinting to Identify Proprietary Dataset Use in Deep Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel fingerprinting technique dubbed \sysname which tracks the dataset IP using adversarial perturbations in the Fourier domain.
-We discovered that the learned knowledge of DNNs from a specific dataset can be exposed by the spectra of the gradient-based adversarial perturbation of the DNNs.
-That is then leveraged to identify if a suspect DNN contains intelligence from that particular dataset.
-The steps are as follows. $\sysname$ generates a few adversarial images using adversarial perturbations, and transforms them into the Fourier Frequency domain before training a meta-classifier that can be used to verify whether a target dataset has been used in the training of a DNN model.
-To demonstrate the effectiveness of \sysname we evaluated its detection accuracy on three datasets, with three model architectures, under various attack scenarios --- including mutating the model architectures, transfer learning, pruning, fine-tuning, and data augmentation.
-Our results suggest that \sysname is robust against all of these attacks.
+We propose a novel DNN fingerprinting technique, \sysname, that uses adversarial perturbations in the Fourier frequency domain to effectively identify DNN models.
+We found that the spectra of gradient-based adversarial perturbations on DNNs can capture unique characteristics of models trained on a specific dataset.
+To demonstrate the efficacy of our approach, we conducted a comprehensive evaluation of \sysname's detection accuracy on three datasets and three model architectures, subject to various attack scenarios, including multi-model architectures, data augmentation, transfer learning, fine-tuning, pruning, transfer learning with pretrained model, and adversarial learning.
+Our experimental results show that \sysname is highly robust against these attacks.

+\begin{acks} We thank our anonymous shepherd and reviewers for their valuable feedback and insights.
+Hyoungshick Kim is the corresponding author.
+This work was supported by Institute for Information \& communication Technology Planning \& Evaluation grant funded by the Korea government (No.2018-0-00532, Development of High-Assurance ($>=$EAL6) Secure Microkernel (50\%), No.2022-0-00995 (30\%), and No.2019-0-01343 (20\%)). \end{acks}